MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/security.md

 # Secure your Dynamics 365 data and apps

->"Businesses and users are going to embrace technology only if they can trust it."
-&mdash;Satya Nadella, Chief Executive Officer of Microsoft
+"Businesses and users are going to embrace technology only if they can trust it."&mdash;Satya Nadella, Chief Executive Officer of Microsoft

 Security is the protection of IT systems and networks from theft, damage, or disruption.
 Dynamics 365 is a cloud offering from Microsoft, which means that you can access Dynamics 365 data and apps that are hosted by Microsoft over the internet.
 In this model, you own your data, but share some control over the apps with Microsoft.
 So, security, compliance, privacy, and data protection are shared responsibilities between you and Microsoft.